Ali0926/bc-platform-engineering/modules/ansible/labs/aap-surveys/index.md

-Within the Machine Credential window, select Linux Server credentials and click Launch.
+Within the Machine Credential window, select Linux Server credentials-[your_initials] and click Launch.

 </details>